Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 What is pay-as-you-drive car insurance?

-Different insurers will have slightly different versions of this, but the general idea is that the price is based on how often you actually drive.
+Different providers will have slightly different versions of this, but the general idea is that the price is based on how often you actually drive.
 If you drive less, then it only follows that you are less likely to have an incident or accident.

 To put it simply, pay-as-you-drive car insurance is usually a comprehensive car insurance plan with restrictions on how much you can drive in one year, or one insurance premium period.
-Insurers that currently offer pay-as-you-drive or pay-per-kilometre plans include:
+Companies that currently offer pay-as-you-drive or pay-per-kilometre plans include:

 - Real Insurance